JoeHorn/versioning/README.md

 # versioning

-This project was created for simulating versiong with git tags.
+This project was created for simulating versioning with git tags.

 ## Setup